 STEP 2: Install log 2 onto the two slots in left plate.
+And install log 3 onto the two slots in right plate.

-STEP 4: Insert the recessed holes on the bottom of log 4 onto the pins on log 1 and 2.
+STEP 4: Insert the recessed holes bottom of log 5 onto the pins on log 2 and 4.
+Insert the recessed holes bottom of log 6 onto the pins on log 1 and 3.